 For a moment I thought this was a hoax.
 Something as banal as lettuce seed had become this desirable?
-Until then lockdown had just seemed like an eerie standstill to me, a period of waiting before life would start again.
+Until then lockdown, this strange new concept, had just seemed like an eerie standstill to me, a period of waiting before life would start again.
 Now I realised the world was changing.

 So what exactly was happening?
 People had started gardening.
 They were also rushing into the parks.
 But why?
 Was it just boredom?

 Time was a major factor, definitely, because suddenly there was a lot of it.
-More importantly though, for all of those lucky to be unaffected by the virus itself, the lockdown was a huge social and psychological experiment.
+More importantly though, for all of those lucky to be unaffected by the virus itself, the lockdown was the beginning of a huge social and psychological experiment.